 Like a good data scientist, it’s important to be vigilant with your data.
 By putting the time and effort into ensuring your data quality is reliable, you will garner the best results.
 Your output is only as good as the data that's going into it.

-Two: Think critically — Ever hear of the spurious case of divorce and margarine?
+Ever hear of the spurious case of divorce and margarine?
 Weird correlations exist and good data scientists will be able to recognize the difference between correlation and causation.
 Are most of your customers really from the 90210 area code?
-A good data scientist would be able to think critically and ignore these types of faulty data.
+A good data scientist would be able to get these answers by thinking critically and ignoring these types of faulty data.

-When analyzing data, keep the following questions in mind:
+When analyzing data, keep the following questions in mind when trying to solve a problem:

 - Are there other variables that account for this outcome?